nicksamuel/screamingfrog-cloud/readme.md

 #### Further Reading

-Below are some great resources which have either inspired me or directly helped me assemble this guide.
+Below are some great resources which have either inspired me or directly helped me assemble this guide:

 * https://searchengineland.com/how-to-run-screaming-frog-seo-spider-in-the-cloud-in-2019-317416